What We Know About The Attack On Saudi Oil Facilities

 Other sources of information may soon be available

-The United States military monitors the region closely with satellites, drones, radar and other sensors.
+The U.S. military monitors the region closely with satellites, drones, radar and other sensors.
 According to NPR's Tom Bowman, Pentagon officials say they have imagery of Iranian forces inside Iran preparing for a strike before the attack.
 So far, the U.S. has not released any evidence it collected of those preparations or of the attack itself.

 It may also be possible to glean more details from the wreckage of the drones and missiles.
-Al-Maliki noted in his press conference that experts continue to analyze the hardware of the GPS-guided drones.
+Maliki noted in his news conference that experts continue to analyze the hardware of the GPS-guided drones.
 It may be possible to extract the route they flew before crashing.
 A similar analysis of drone boats launched by the Houthis in 2016 revealed 93 sets of coordinates that provided clues about the boats' mission.